MasterGeekMX/snap-to-flatpak/README.md

 1. Download the `snap-to-flatpak.sh` file from the Releases section.

-2. Make it executable by right clicking the file and selecting the adequate option.
+2. Go to the folder in which you downloaded the script and make it executable.

 3. Open a terminal inside the folder in which you downloaded the script.

-4. Run it and follow the sintructions on the terminal.
+4. Run it with `./snap-to-flatpak.sh` and follow the intructions on the terminal.

 # Terminal-only instructions